TiborsHub/ShaderDebugger/Doc/Design.md

 	and destination component count.

-Lineair statement sequence in main function
+Linear statement sequence in main function

 	Target is inspect expression in main()
 	Modified shader is assignment of inspect expression to gl_FragColor.